serratus/quaggaJS/README.md

 camera.

 If you do not specify a target, QuaggaJS would look for an element that matches the CSS selector `#interactive.viewport` (for backwards compatibility).
-`Target` can be a string (CSS selector matching one of your DOM node) or a DOM node.
+`target` can be a string (CSS selector matching one of your DOM node) or a DOM node.

 ```javascript
 Quagga.init({